greghughespdx/imessage-bridge/README.md

 ## iMessage conversations with your Claude Code agent

-**imessage-bridge** enables programmatic access to send/receive messages via iMessage on macOS.
-It reads directly from the Messages app database and sends outbound messages via AppleScript.
+**imessage-bridge** enables agents to send/receive messages via iMessage on macOS.
+It reads directly from the Messages.app database and sends outbound messages via AppleScript.
 No third-party middleware, no hooking into private APIs and frameworks, no SIP hacks.
 It leverages the stable public interfaces that Apple has allowed and supported for more than a decade.

-While this package was designed to be used with [Claude Code's new (as of mid-March 2026) Channels](https://code.claude.com/docs/en/channels) feature to enable Claude AI assistants to send and receive iMessages, the HTTP API works with anything that speaks the protocol: scripts, bots, home automation, and - of course - other AI tools and agents.
+While this package was designed to be used with [Claude Code's new (as of mid-March 2026) Channels](https://code.claude.com/docs/en/channels) feature to enable Claude AI assistants to send and receive iMessages, the HTTP API also works with anything that speaks the protocol: scripts, bots, home automation, and - of course - other AI tools and agents.

-If you want to have a conversation with your agent when you're on CarPlay, iMessage is your option.
+If you want to have a conversation with your agent when you're on CarPlay, iMessage is your best option.
 Otherwise, you're pretty much stuck with listen-only mode and unable to send Siri-dictated messages.
-And by the way: It's completey unsafe to hold your phone and use it while you drive.
+And by the way: It's completely unsafe to hold your phone and use it while you drive.
 Use the hands-free voice assistant, and pay 100% attention to the road and your surroundings.

-This system can send and receive text-based messages via iMessage (blue) and SMS if configured (green). attachments/RCS/MMS are not supported.
+This system can send and receive text-based messages via iMessage (blue) and SMS if configured (green).
+Attachments/RCS/MMS are not supported.

 ## Two components

 This project has two components.
 You'll install component one or both, depending on your setup and needs:

-**The bridge** (`bridge.py`) is a lightweight HTTP server that runs on a Mac where the Apple Messages app installed and signed in with the user account you want the AI agent to use.
+**The bridge** (`bridge.py`) is a lightweight HTTP server that runs on a Mac where the Apple Messages app is installed and signed in with the user account you want the AI agent to use.
 It reads the Messages database and sends messages via AppleScript.
 One-to-many clients (agents, etc.) on your network can connect to it.
 Think of it as a local HTTP API for iMessage.
 It's ~200 lines of Python with zero dependencies beyond the standard Python3 library.

 **The channel server** (`channel-server.ts`) is a Claude Code Channels plugin that connects the Messages app to a Claude Code session.
 Messages arrive as native Channel events, just like Telegram or Slack.
 It can either read the Messages app database directly (if Claude Code is on the same Mac as the Messages app being used) or connect to a remote bridge (as described above).

 ## Which component(s) do I need?

 **If Claude Code and iMessage are on the same Mac,** you only need the channel server.
 It reads the Messages app database directly and sends via AppleScript.
 No bridge, no HTTP, no network.
 This is the simplest setup.
-Quick, fast and simple.
+Quick, fast, and simple.

 **If Claude Code and iMessage are on different Macs,** you need both components.
 Install the bridge on the Mac with the Messages app you want the agent to send/receive from.
 Install the channel server on the Mac with Claude Code installed.
 The channel server will discover the bridge(s) automatically via Bonjour, or you can configure it manually to connect to a specific bridge URL.

 **If you want multiple Claude Code instances (or other clients) to access one iMessage account,** install the bridge on the Mac with the signed-in Messages app.
 Each client can connect to the same bridge.
 The bridge is your multi-client story: one system "bridging" iMessage to any number of consumers.

 **If you want the HTTP API on the same Mac as Claude Code** (for example, to let other machines connect too), just install both components on the same Mac.
-You only need to do this if you need to connect a remote client(s) to a Messages app running on the same Mac as you Claude Code instance.
+You only need to do this if you need to connect a remote client(s) to a Messages app running on the same Mac as your Claude Code instance.

 | Setup | Install | How it connects |
 |-------|---------|-----------------|